 Remuneration Code Staff

-Remuneration Code Staff can be exempt from certain strands of the revised code requirements on the basis that the variable proportion of their remuneration comprises no more than 33% of their total remuneration and their total remuneration is no more than £500,000.
+Remuneration Code Staff can be exempt from certain strands of the code requirements on the basis that the variable proportion of their remuneration comprises no more than 33% of their total remuneration and their total remuneration is no more than £500,000.
 Applications to the FCA need to be made for any exemptions as outlined above.
-For a Proportionality level 3 firm, the firm should carefully consider the wisdom of application for exemption as many of the requirements can be disapplied.
+For a Proportionality Level 3 firm, the firm should carefully consider the wisdom of application for exemption as many of the requirements can be disapplied.

 Remuneration Code Staff exemption applications: